Naval Station Great Lakes: Training Support Center

 Culinary Specialist (CS) A-school was also taught at TSC Great Lakes until December 10, 2010, when the school graduated its final class.
-The course has been consolidated with the US Army's parallel program and relocated to Fort Lee, Virginia.
+The course has been consolidated with the US Army's parallel program and relocated to Fort Lee (now Fort Gregg-Adams), Virginia.

 Hospital Corpsman (HM) "A" School has been moved out of Great Lakes.
 The last class graduated on July 27, 2011.
 Its last class was Class 11–125.
 The school has relocated to the Medical Education and Training Campus at Fort Sam Houston, Joint Base San Antonio, Texas.
 This change has merged Air Force, Army, and Navy Medical staff to a centralized location.